 Fusion with a variety of tags or proteins also facilitates purification via affinity chromatography (Structural Genomics Consortia, 2008).
-Some popular ones include the (His)6 tag, GST, maltose-binding protein (MBP), and small ubiquitin-like modifier (SUMO) protein.
+Some popular ones include the $(His)6$ tag, GST, maltose-binding protein (MBP), and small ubiquitin-like modifier (SUMO) protein.
 Further purification steps may involve gel filtration and/or ion-exchange chromatography.
 Procedures that should be avoided are ammonium sulfate precipitation and lyophilization, and care should be applied when combining various fractions following column chromatography or different batches of protein.
 In general, the purification should be carried out quickly and proteins need to be handled gently and maintained at reduced temperature.
 Turbid samples need to be centrifugated and, for filtrations, cartridges with minimal dead volume should be used and one should check for adsorption (OD/activity) after filtering.
-As a rule of thumb, the purity of a protein should be 90% to 95% by SDS-polyacrylamide gel electrophoresis (PAGE) with Coomassie stain.
-The purified protein can be further characterized with native PAGE, light scattering, isoelectric focusing (to determine the pI), mass spectrometry, circular dichroism (CD) spectroscopy, and other techniques.
-Proteins of low solubility (less than 1 mg/mL) are typically not suitable for crystallization experiments, and a search for other constructs or mutation via in vitro directed evolution may be advisable in such cases.
+As a rule of thumb, the purity of a protein should be 90% to 95% by SDSpolyacrylamide gel electrophoresis (PAGE) with Coomassie stain.
+The purified protein can be further characterized with native PAGE, light scattering (monodispersity does not necessarily improve the chances of obtaining crystals), isoelectric focusing (to determine the isoelectric point, pI), mass spectrometry, circular dichroism (CD) spectroscopy, and other techniques.
+Proteins of low solubility (<1 mg/mL)

+Diffraction Techniques in Structural Biology are typically not suitable for crystallization experiments, and a search for other constructs or mutation via in vitro directed evolution may be advisable in such cases.